mwstowe/ESPTimeCast/README.md

 ---

-## ☕ Support this project
+## ☕ Support original author

-If you like this project, you can [buy me a coffee](https://paypal.me/officialuphoto)!
+If you like this project, you can [buy him a coffee](https://paypal.me/officialuphoto)!

 ---